Beautiful Verona in Pictures:

 It's always strange how Verona can make you feel like you belong.
 Spend three or four days here, and you'll sense that you were meant to live here.
 Something about the city charms and enchants like few others.

 Yes, Venice is gorgeous, and so is Rome, but unless you really explore, you'll see mostly tourists.
-You don't really get a feel for "life" there.
+You don't really get a feel for what "life" is really like in those cities.

 In Verona, it isn't like that.